cart/bevy/crates/bevy_asset/notes.md

 ### MVP

+* Missing load_dependencies result in processor hangs because we are always waiting for them to be processed
+    * To resolve this, we must have an "immediate" answer to the question "does this file exist" (for wait_until_processed)
+    * Determine asset existence "first" via full directory scan, then modify wait_until_processed to immediately fail on nonexistence?
+    * This probably means we could remove the "resolve_nonexistent" step
 * Hot Reloading
     * dependency aware hotreloading
         * needs to store full dep info in meta
         * this only matters for unprocessed load_deps, processor handles this for us by modifying load dep dependants
     * Processor
         * Removed event
+            * Sometimes a rename::From event (need to add "rename" start/stop events)
         * Rename event

 * Do we need to add "file locking" for processed folder (sounds like yes ... this might also play into recovery? if we crash with an active lock, that means that asset was not fully written)